carteras/carteras/README.md

-🔭 I’m currently working on ...
+🔭 I'm currently working on ...

 - Improving pedagogy to improve engagement in STEM subjects
-- Improving technology to automate common tasks of classroom teachers
+- Improving technology to automate everyday tasks of classroom teachers
-- Improving data analysis within schools to improve understanding of teacher workload
+- Improving data analysis within schools to improve decision-making in schools
 - Designing and implementing curriculum for:
   - Engineering
   - Software Development
   - Networking and Security

-🌱 I’m currently learning
+🌱 I'm currently learning

-- Seaborn: statistical data visualization
 - Cyber Security
+- Data Engineering
+- Data Analysis
-- Social Consuctivism
+- Social Constructivism in high technical literacy environments
 - Google API for Google Workspaces for Education

 💬 Ask me about